yanivfl/-DistridutedSystem_ass1/README.md

 * __For non-client__ - credentials are provided via predefined roles.
     * Manager - Role is defined with EC2, SQS and S3 permissions.
     * Workers - Role is defined with SQS permissions.

+### Assignment jars & user data
+Contained in a zip, protected by password.

 <br/><br/>
 ## Scalability